The Connection (1961 film)

-The Connection is a 1961 found footage feature film directed by the American experimental filmmaker Shirley Clarke.
+The Connection is a 1961 feature film directed by the American experimental filmmaker Shirley Clarke.
 The film was Clarke's first feature; she had made several short films over the previous decade.
 Jack Gelber wrote the screenplay, adapting his play of the same name.
 The film was the subject of significant court cases regarding censorship.
 It is the first known movie shot in the found footage format and beginning with a found footage title card.

 Plot

 A title card announces that the film is a result of found footage assembled by cameraman J.J.
 Burden (Roscoe Lee Browne) working for the acclaimed documentary filmmaker Jim Dunn (William Redfield), who has disappeared.

-Leach (Warren Finnerty) a heroin addict, introduces the audience to his apartment where other heroin addicts, a mix of current and former jazz musicians, are waiting for Cowboy (Carl Lee), their drug connection, to appear.
+Leach (Warren Finnerty), a heroin addict, introduces the audience to his apartment where other heroin addicts, a mix of current and former jazz musicians, are waiting for Cowboy (Carl Lee), their drug connection, to appear.
 As the men grow increasingly nervous, waiting for their fix, some of them start to address the camera directly.
 Although director Jim Dunn asks his camera operator J.J. to turn off the camera, J.J. films him coaching the junkies to "act natural" and revealing where the microphones and lights are hidden in the apartment.
 Furthermore, Jim reveals that he is the one who has given the addicts the money for their heroin in exchange for being able to film them.

 Jim, who is nervous around the junkies, confesses a private hope that he will be able to film the connection behind the connection.
 The junkies shoot down this idea and suggest it would be more interesting to watch Jim take heroin.
 J.J. suggests that Jim start with marijuana, which Leach finds amusing and does not even have.

 Cowboy finally arrives, bringing with him an older woman called Sister Salvation who has no idea what they are up to.
 The men shoot up one by one in the bathroom.

 Under pressure from the other men, who claim Jim is exploiting them, Jim agrees to try heroin.
 He almost immediately becomes ill from the effects, which are much stronger on him than on the others.
 Despite this, Jim continues to film the others encouraging them to act more cinematic and telling Cowboy he once thought of making him the "hero" of his film.

 Despite the fact that Cowboy injected Leach with heroin, Leach claims to not be high.
 Annoyed, Cowboy gives Leach the heroin and allows him to shoot up himself which he does in full view of J.J.

 However, this final shot proves too much for Leach and Leach overdoses, but Cowboy manages to revive him & Leach continues to have a bad trip.

 The men who are left wait for their next connection to show up.
 Meanwhile, Jim turns to J.J. and tells him that the film belongs to him and goes to join the other addicts in waiting.